jwtty/firsttry/readme.txt

 (git config --global user.name "Your name") // Set user name, for the first use

-git status // Examine the status of the repository git diff <file> // Exanmine change to the file
+git status // Examine the status of the repository git diff <file> // Examine change to the file

 git log [--pretty=oneline] // Examine commit logfile [only display one line for each] git reflog // Display every command